-The Blackened Tuna Steak is covered with a spicy dry rub, seared, then quickly cooked in a pan, yielding a stunning blackened tuna steak that is medium-rare on the interior, or if you like it well done, keep it in your skillet a few minutes more.
+The Blackened Tuna Steak is covered with a spicy dry rub, seared, and then quickly cooked in a pan, yielding a stunning blackened tuna steak that is medium-rare on the interior, or if you like it well done, keep it in your skillet a few minutes more.

 Tuna steaks, like beef steaks, are served blood-red and rare.
 This Cajun-type dish includes blackening spices and a remoulade sauce.
-In the middle, is a stunning rare tuna with an explosive, spicy crust.
+In the middle is a stunning rare tuna with an explosive, spicy crust.

 Paprika, Garlic Powder, Cayenne, Onion Powder, Oregano, Salt, and Pepper are all you need for the blackened tuna flavor.
 This approach works with almost any sort of seafood.
 You could also use it on chicken or beef!

 Simply combine and rub the spices and distribute them equally over both sides of the tuna.
 Heat the cooking oil in a big cast iron pan over medium to medium-high heat.